 An expose called “Supplements and Safety,” broadcast on Frontline on Jan.
-19th 2016 led to New York’s Attorney General to issue cease-and-desist letters to 13 makers of Devil’s Claw products marketed for arthritis that were found to contain no Devil’s Claw.
+19th, 2016 led New York’s Attorney General to issue cease-and-desist letters to 13 makers of Devil’s Claw products marketed for arthritis that were found to contain no Devil’s Claw.

-The U.S. attorney general recently directed four major retailers – Walmart, Target, Walgreen’s and GNC – to halt the sale of certain herbal supplements after DNA testing failed to detect the plant materials listed on the labels of the majority of products tested.
+The U.S. attorney general recently directed four major retailers – Walmart, Target, Walgreen, and GNC – to halt the sale of certain herbal supplements after DNA testing failed to detect the plant materials listed on the labels of the majority of products tested.
 The tests also revealed DNA from contaminants not listed on the labels.
-Several Echinacea products were found to contain mostly rice and buttercup DNA, if they contained any plant DNA at all.
+Several Echinacea products were found to contain mostly rice and buttercup DNA if they contained any plant DNA at all.
 Target’s valerian root contained garlic and wild carrot but no Valerian.
-Walgreen’s St. John’s wort consisted of garlic, rice and the house plant Dracaena.
-Walmart’s gingko biloba had only dracaena, mustard, wheat and radish DNA.
+Walgreen’s St. John’s wort consisted of garlic, rice, and the house plant Dracaena.
+Walmart’s ginkgo biloba had only dracaena, mustard, wheat, and radish DNA.

 Has there been any safety testing or research on each active ingredient in the product?
 Above and beyond the issue of contamination, is it going to be safe to give your pet this remedy every day for the rest of its life?
 A lot of folks have the misconception that “natural” remedies such as herbs are safer than prescription medications.
 Unfortunately, there is no FDA testing of herbs and supplements and many of these products are completely unsafe.